tiffanygewang/tiffanygewang.github.io/_pages/about.md

 I will be doing a one-year postdoctoral fellowship at [Stanford HAI](https://hai.stanford.edu/) from 2024 to 2025 before starting my faculty appointment.
 I received my D.Phil (Ph.D.) in Computer Science from the Department of Computer Science at the University of Oxford and completed my Master's (MSc) in Information Science at UCL.
 I did my undergraduate studies in Physics at the University of Oxford.

 `I have multiple openings for PhDs/Postdocs starting Fall 2025.
-I always love to work with self-motivated undergraduates, graduate students on various research projects on human-centered AI / usable privacy & security.
+I always love to work with self-motivated undergraduates, graduate students on various research projects on human-computer interaction / human-centered AI.
 Shoot me an email if you are interested!`